JustSomeGuy1234/WrestlingEmpireCustomMusic/README.md

   Adding a song may also swap any modded songs that a character is using.
   In either of these cases, simply choose the song again.

-A file will get created called IndexListFile.
-This file is a relic that doesn't really matter, but I haven't removed yet.

-As a beneficial upside, this mod also deobfuscates a lot of the code.
+As a beneficial upside, this mod (may) also deobfuscate a lot of the code.
 Feel free to open the assembly dll with a dn decompiler and see what I think is what.
   Some of it is purely wrong, but a lot of it is right (as far as I can tell).

 # Future game updates
 Unfortunately, the vast majority of the game is obfuscated.
-Luckily, however, re-implementing/updating this mod should pretty simple as most of my code is in a custom class, and only a small portion of the games code is actually touched.
+Luckily, however, re-implementing/updating this mod is very simple as most of my code is in a custom class, and only an extremely small portion of the games code is actually touched.

 # Can this mod load other custom things like clothing or faces?
 No, but making a mod to load that kind of thing is absolutely possible!
 Hell, it could be really easy but I haven't looked.